programming-for-bio/7-remote-subprocess/Code-Review/README.md

 **2. Does the `_run_raxml` function remove previous run files?**.
 The instructions asked that "`the _run_raxml() function removes an existing output file with the same name if it exists.`".
 Look at the code for the `_run_raxml` function.
 Is there a conditional statement, or any kind of check for whether  an output file already exists using the given outname argument?
 If so, explain how they did it, and how this compares to your implementation.

 **3. Does their code modify the raxml command to set the name of the output file?**.
-The instructions asked that "`the _run_raxml() function modifies the command for raxml by replacing the argument -n out with -n <outname>, and then running it with subprocess and parsing the result.`".
+The instructions asked that "`the _run_raxml() function modifies the command for raxml by replacing the argument '-n out' with '-n <outname>', and then running it with subprocess and parsing the result.`".
 Again, look at the code in `_run_raxml`, do they include the outname variable in this command after the `-n` flag?
 Run the code below to check whether a file is created using the outname variable.